-'I fear my neighbour' - the story behind US hate crimes - BBC News
+'I fear my neighbour' - hate crimes in America

 While artist John Gascot felt he needed to "turn something ugly into something nice" after the hate letter.

-He decided to host a free workshop for LGBT youth, to provide a safe space for often-marginalised students in fear of expressing themselves.
+He decided to host free workshops for LGBT youth, to provide a safe space for often-marginalised students in fear of expressing themselves.

 "Art helps, but this is not about art at all.
 It's about helping them feel comfortable to be who they are, giving the future generations what we didn't have," says Gascot.